UX Design - Design System - User Research - UI Design

 A review of content, flows, and interaction patterns revealed several friction points:

-- Redundant and scattered ticket information across pages
+- • Redundant and scattered ticket information across pages

-- Inconsistent cross-device experience at high-decision moments
+- • Inconsistent cross-device experience at high-decision moments

 Design Strategy

-2. Modular Content System
+Modular Content System

-3. Conversion-Focused Flow Simplification
+Conversion-Focused Flow

-Decision points were supported with contextual cues and micro-copy to guide users confidently.
+We streamlined ticket comparison and selection pages to reduce ambiguity between options.
+Decision points were supported with contextual cues and micro-copy to guide users.

-4. Cross-Device Continuity
+Cross-Device Continuity

 Impact & Outcomes